US Economic Growth Slows In Q2, 2018 Falls Below Trump Target - UrduPoint

 US Economic Growth Slows In Q2, 2018 Falls Below Trump Target

-The American economy cooled in the second quarter of 2019 to a still-solid pace but officials nevertheless slashed one of President Donald Trump's favorite economic numbers, government data showed Friday
+The American economy cooled in the second quarter of 2019 to a still-solid pace, government data showed Friday, while officials also slashed an economic figure prized by President Donald Trump

 Newly revised data covering the past five years now show the world's largest economy actually slowed in the year after Trump and congressional Republicans pushed through a sweeping, $1.5 trillion tax cut.